shreyasvinaya/portfolio_/_news/announcement_3.md

 related_posts: false
 ---

-Started working at APPCAIR as a student researcher!
+Started working at <a href="https://www.bits-pilani.ac.in/appcair/">APPCAIR</a> as a student researcher!